fltech-imbal/imbal/sphinx/source/imbal/regression/tsne_visualization.md

 ## Example of Rare Class Last Plotting Benefits

-By plotting rare classes last, we can ensure that instances of rare classes are always plotted above instances of more common classes, leading to a clearer visual of the TSNE plot.
+By plotting bins with infrequent values last, we can ensure that instances of these infrequent values are always plotted above instances of more frequent values, leading to a clearer visual of the TSNE plot.

 <div style="display: flex; width: 100%;">
 <img alt="test"